tencentyun/intlcloud-documents/yehe_doc/CDN 与加速/全站加速网络/购买指南/欠费说明_intl_en.md

  - All your ECDN services will be automatically disabled.
 After that, acceleration domain names will be directly resolved to the origin server and no longer enjoy acceleration services.

 ## Account Top-up
-- When your account is in arrears, you can enable ECDN again in the console after topping up.
+- When your account is overdue, you can enable ECDN again in the console after topping up.
-- For acceleration domain names that are forcibly deactivated due to arrears, you need to activate them again in the console before you can use ECDN again.
+- For acceleration domain names that are forcibly deactivated due to overdue payment, you need to activate them again in the console before you can use ECDN again.